Online Feedback Optimization over Networks: A Distributed Model-free Approach: Design of Distributed Model-free OFO Controllers

 The centralized model-free OFO \cite{10354356,chen2020model,chen2021safe} for solving \eqref{prob: introduction 3} requires a central processor to collect local objective values $\obj_i(u)$, evaluate the global objective to construct a gradient estimate via \eqref{eq: one-point residual estimation}, and then broadcast the updated solution.
 In practice, however, this centralized design faces challenges related to scalability, robustness, and privacy preservation\cite{Nedicangelia2018}.

-In contrast, we pursue an OFO controller to regulate the system \eqref{eq:steady-state-map} in a distributed and collaborative manner.
-This controller employs a novel communication protocol, where each agent stores and exchanges a vector of historical evaluations of local objectives to track the global objective value.
+In contrast, we pursue an OFO controller to regulate the system \eqref{eq:steady-state-map} in a distributed manner.
+This controller employs a novel communication protocol, where each agent stores and exchanges a vector of historical evaluations of local objectives for tracking the global objective value.
 This vector is updated via average consensus in the same time scale as the local optimization iterations.
 In the remainder of this paper, we treat the unconstrained case of \eqref{prob: introduction 3} (i.e., $\mathcal{U} = \mathbb{R}^N$) separately, to derive sharper results.